amitxv/PC-Tuning/docs/post-install.md

 - Open ``Network Connections`` by typing ``ncpa.cpl`` in ``Win+R``

-- Disable any unused network adapters then right-click your main one and select properties
+- Disable any unused network adapters then right-click your main one and select ``Properties``

 - Disable all items except ``QoS Packet Scheduler`` and ``Internet Protocol Version 4 (TCP/IPv4)``